WWOOF vs HelpX

 Cultural Exchange hosts usually have social or conservation projects, such as building, crafts, animal care and sustainable tourism.

 The membership fee for both volunteer (up to two people per membership, great for couples!) and host is NZ$40 for the first 14 months then NZ$20 to renew for another year.
 Because the host also pays to use this service, you can expect the hosts to be more genuine.
 Plus, people can report a bad WWOOFing experience, so dodgy hosts can be taken off the website.
+For tips on how to make your WWOOF profile stand out, head over to How to Create a WWOOF Profile That Hosts Can’t Refuse!

 To sign up to WWOOFing and browse the host database, simply set up an account on the WWOOF NZ website.